stefan-hoeck/idris2-ref1/README.md

 -- create a new mutable reference outside of `IO`:
 -- don't do this!
 mkRef : Nat -> R.IORef Nat
-mkRef = unsafePerformIO . newIORef
+mkRef = unsafePerformIO .
+R.newIORef

 -- read and write to a mutable reference outside
 -- of `IO`: don't do this!